sal55/pcl/README.md

 There are some use-cases for textual IL (for example when the host runs on one machine and the PCL is consumed on other).
 But that can be added on as another front-end language.

-PCL is not a product, but previous ones were 64-bit oriented and most integer types were auto-widened to 64 bits.
-This new version has ops of any width (C mainly works with 32 bits for example), and there is never any automatic widening.
+PCL is not a new product, but previous versions were closely integrated into a compiler, and tended to be 64-bit oriented with most narrow integer values promototed to.
+This new version is more general and exactly the same library can be used for different languages and compilers.

 ### Availability